olcf/foundational_hpc_skills/intro_to_sw_building/1_example/README.md

  $ module purge
 ```

-This will remove any software tools and libraries, and then do:
+This will remove the packages loaded by default.
+To load the recommended compiler, we do:

 ```
  $ module load gcc